sodafoundation/architecture-analysis/specs/capri/FileShare_Design.md

 3. Based on user request File Share API will be selected.
 4. Internally, OpenSDS File Share API talk to controllers.
 5. Controllers will also maintain the File Share metadata in database.
-6. Scheduler which identifies the matching pool and selects the dock.
+6. Scheduler which identifies the matching pool with the selected profile and schedules the request to the specific dock.
 7. Dock discovers the requested driver and pass the values to the southbound driver.
 8. Southbound drivers such as native nfs, ocenstor, manila performs the requested operations.